 Kikyo's Shippujinrai is another example of being near useless on players as enemies rarely have low enough health that a priority strike makes a huge amount of difference, but when she uses it, it can jump past healing spells or defensive abilities.
 Add to the fact that Kikyo will use brave to attack twice, and she can bring even a defaulting character down easily.

 Fiore de Rosa, in no small part due to the Revenge ability he has, which may give him BP whenever you attack him, which he can use to multitask his way through your party.
-Also, on the first time you encounter him, if you didn't give Edea charm protection beforehand, she starts off the fight charmed, so if you aren't properly prepared, you'll have to waste a turn dispelling her.
+He can hit you with physical attacks, blast your party with thunder-element spells, inflict a few different status ailments, and will heal himself for a decent chunk of HP over and over again.
+You need to be able to withstand his attacks while also being able to do enough damage to overwhelm his healing spells.
+Also, Edea starts off the fight charmed, so you have to waste a turn dispelling her.

-Chaugnar, the goddamn Mark of Doom.
-He's surrounded by a barrier that reduces all damage to one.
-He only removes the barrier every four turns or so, just before using an outrageously powerful attack targeting your entire party that will wipe you out if you don't Default.
+Chaugmar, the goddamn Mark of Doom.
+He's surrounded by a barrier that sets both his defences to 9999.
+He only removes the barrier every four turns or so, just before using an outrageously powerful attack targeting your entire party that will wipe you out if you don't Default (or Jump).
 Then you only have a very small window to do as much damage as you can before he puts the shield back up.
-Worse he can heal himself by stealing your HP as well as stealing your MP and worst of all your Bravery.
-Fortunately using damage dealing items will penetrate the shield and harm him.
-I hope you bothered to level that Salve-Maker class you just got (or managed to level up Monk enough to learn Pressure Point, with massive damage and ignores all defenses).
-Because if you didn't, well then you're kind of screwed.
+Worse he can heal himself by stealing your HP as well as stealing your MP and worst of all your BP.
+Fortunately damage dealing items are Fixed Damage Attacks and harm him.
+I hope you bothered to level that Salve-Maker class you just got or managed to level up Monk enough to learn Pressure Point, which deals massive damage and ignores defense.

 ANY boss group that has Heinkel in it.
 By himself, Heinkel isn't much of a threat.
 However, due to his Protect Ally ability, Heinkel will automatically intercept attacks aimed at any of his allies, which forces you to focus him down first and prevents you from going after the more dangerous targets.
 As if that wasn't enough, he'll buff his defenses and make it where he takes little damage and allows his team to wail on you.